DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 {% include tweet_quote.html quote_text="When you use Polymer, your framework is the DOM." %}

+Web components may be the future, but there's no reason not to get started with them today.
+Google uses Polymer in many of its sites, [GitHub uses web components](http://webcomponents.org/articles/interview-with-joshua-peek/), and [there are](https://youtu.be/fD2As5RmM8Q?t=15m56s) [many others](https://builtwithpolymer.org/) leveraging these technologies.
 Custom elements are being built and shared with the community every day.
 In addition to the [Polymer Element Catalog](https://elements.polymer-project.org/), developers can also share web components on [customelements.io](http://customelements.io) and take advantage of [element libraries like Vaadin](https://vaadin.com/elements).

-Web components may be the future, but there's no reason not to get started with them today. **Polymer** offers a great way to use them cross-browser while learning the native spec at the same time.
+**Polymer** offers a great way to use web components cross-browser while learning the native spec at the same time.
 Learning Polymer isn't like tackling a massive JS framework: it's a veneer on top of native features.
-It's easy and intuitive to learn and the knowledge taken away from learning it will be useful for many projects, frameworks, and libraries to come.
+You can build something simple or something vastly complex with web components.
+Polymer is intuitive to learn and the experience will be useful for many projects, frameworks, and libraries to come.